cloudflare/cloudflare-docs/content/waf/managed-rules/reference/owasp-core-ruleset.md

 ### Additional resources

-For more API examples, refer to [Managed Ruleset override examples](/ruleset-engine/managed-rulesets/override-examples/) in the Ruleset Engine documentation.
+For more API examples, refer to [Managed ruleset override examples](/ruleset-engine/managed-rulesets/override-examples/) in the Ruleset Engine documentation.